okias/alternative-internet/README.md

 * [git-dit](https://github.com/neithernut/git-dit) git-dit - the distributed issue tracker for git.

-* [GitTorrent](http://gittorrent.org/) is a peer-to-peer network of Git repositories being shared over BitTorrent.

 * [Grimwire](http://blog.grimwire.com/#2013-04-04-grimwire.md) is a browser OS which uses Web Workers for process isolation, and WebRTC for peer-to-peer communication.

 * [Guifi](http://guifi.net/) is a european (especially from Catalonia, Spain) large network with over 22000 active nodes.
 Uses wifi in both infrastructure and mesh mode.
 Over 25km of fiber as well so far.